-By performing these procedures, we comply with the requirements of Part 9 of Book 2, of the Dutch Civil Code and the Dutch Standard 720.
+By performing these procedures, we comply with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Standard 720.
 The scope of the procedures performed is substantially less than the scope of those performed in our audit of the financial statements.

-The Board of Directors is responsible for the preparation of the other information, including the management report in accordance with Part 9 of Book 2 of the Dutch Civil Code and other information as required by Part 9 of Book 2 of the Dutch Civil Code.
+The board of directors is responsible for the preparation of the other information, including the Report of the Board of Management in accordance with Part 9 of Book 2 of the Dutch Civil Code and other information as required by Part 9 of Book 2 of the Dutch Civil Code.

-D. Report on other legal and regulatory requirements and European Single Electronic Format
+Report on other legal and regulatory requirements